nwprince/Security-4001/README.md

 <h1>Security Project</h1>

+* go modules support is on, before attempting to run, please run 'go get'

 * Yo, just run 'go run main.go' to run the server

 * Run 'go run cmd/ccnode/.go' to run the node

-* Run 'make' to build both the server and the node
+* Run 'make' to build both the server and the node (all platforms)

 * Run 'make ccnode-linux' to build the default node.
 This can be used for testing in a separate terminal.